PythonOT/POT/README.md

 ## Examples

 The examples folder contain several examples and use case for the library.
+The full documentation is available on [Readthedoc](http://pot.readthedocs.io/)

  Here is a list of the Python notebook if you want a quick look: